Maya (1961 film): Synopsis

 A disillusioned and depressed Manmohan comes home and goes to bed.
 He's tossing and turning when an unexpected visitor enters his room: a thief.
-Manmohan manages to overpower the man Sudesh (Sudesh Kumar) pretty effortlessly: even though the thief has a dagger, he can't bring himself to use it.
+Manmohan manages to overpower the man Sudesh pretty effortlessly: even though the thief has a dagger, he can't bring himself to use it.
 When Manmohan confronts him, he breaks down and confesses all.
 His name is Sudesh, and though he's a member of a gang of petty criminals, his heart's not in this work at all.
 He's ashamed of it, too, and begs Manmohan not to hand him over to the police.
 It'll break the heart of Sudesh's sister Shyama (Mala Sinha), who dotes on her brother.
 He tells Sudesh that he will keep mum and not hand Sudesh over to the cops—if Sudesh will help him in return.
 And how?
 By giving Manmohan a taste of poverty.
 Manmohan will accompany Sudesh to the chawl where Sudesh lives, and Manmohan will find a place to stay there too.
 He'll earn his daily bread, somehow make ends meet, do without, face hardship and live as a poor man.
 Sudesh agrees and after Manmohan has changed into more commonplace clothing, the two men go off to the chawl where Sudesh lives.
-Sudesh's Mausi (Lalita Pawar) is a kind and motherly lady from whom Manmohan—now calling himself Shyam—rents a room.
+Sudesh's Mausi is a kind and motherly lady from whom Manmohan—now calling himself Shyam—rents a room.
 This storyline moves forward with many other characters.

-This movie features one person who went on to become one of Hindi cinema's greatest onscreen villains, Amjad Khan.
-In one scene, this boy is sharing screen space with his real life father, Jayant.
-Amjad Khan was actually about 20 when the film was released.
-There is Banke (Agha), who is a member of the same gang as Sudesh.
-Banke, while he's pretty street-smart and not above throwing his weight around, is also a good man at heart.
-He's in love with a pretty lady Madam (Helen).
-Madam also lives in the chawl, and is derisive of Banke and his repeated declarations of his love.
-One more character is ruthless Ranvir (Jayant), who is Banke (Agha) and Sudesh's boss and heads a gang of thieves, extortionists, and worse.
-Also, he has an eye on Shyama for himself.
-When he finds that Shyama and Shyam are in love with each other he doesn't like it and gets furious.